Ye Olde Colleges (at least in America)

 - Special Agent Pete Lattimer from Warehouse 13 regularly wears his Dartmouth football shirt indicating he may be an alumnus.

-- FBI Special Agent Monica Reyes in The X-Files: Fight the Future studied folklore and mythology at Brown University.
+- FBI Special Agent Monica Reyes in The X-Files studied folklore and mythology at Brown University.

 - Played with in David Ives's Sure Thing, a one-act premised on two people being able to change aspects of each other by ringing a bell.
 Upon hearing that the male lead went to a less than prestigious college, she rings the bell until he says he went to Harvard.